HPV and Cancer

 What is HPV (human papillomavirus)?

-HPV infection is common: Nearly all sexually active people are infected with HPV almost immediately once they become sexually active.
+HPV infection is common: Nearly all sexually active people are infected with HPV within months to a few years of becoming sexually active.
 Around half of these infections are with a high-risk HPV type.

 Most HPV infections don’t cause cancer: Your immune system usually controls HPV infections so they don’t cause cancer.